shauryanegi/shauryanegi/README.md

 </p>
-<div size='20px'> Hi!
-I am Shaurya!
+<div size='20px'> i!
+My name is Shaurya.
 Thank You for taking the time to view my GitHub Profile :smile:
 </div>